-In an era of recession, corporate malfeasance and political upheaval, how does a public organization maintain a responsible course and achieve the purpose for which it was created?
+How does a public organization maintain a responsible course and achieve the purpose for which it was created?

-We'll answer this question by first examining the function of audit in a democratic society-the function of oversight as a collective expectation and a political mandate, as well as a means for safeguarding and optimizing the use of communal resources and infrastructure.
-With this historical and social background as our context, we will then explore the internal audit function as a crucial activity in the organizational life of a public entity, with special emphasis on the practical methods by which students can reasonably assure the success of the organizations they lead.
+We'll answer this question by first examining the function of audit in a democratic society, looking at oversight as a collective expectation and a political mandate, as well as a means for safeguarding and optimizing the condition and use of communal resources.
+Within a historical and social context, we will then explore the internal audit function as a crucial activity in the organizational life of a public entity, with special emphasis on the practical methods by which students can reasonably assure the success of the organizations they lead.

 We'll study the purposes, standards, and best practices of internal audit as it is (or should be) practiced in public organizations, with special emphasis on the concepts of risk, control, assurance and governance.
 As civic leaders, we'll also explore how to promote and engage with the internal audit function to achieve desired outcomes for our organizations and the public we serve.
-The course will provide practical insight into organizational architecture and processes, and offer opportunities to reflect on professional commitments, public expectations, and the strategies available for achieving organizational success through internal audit and oversight.
+The course will provide practical insight into organizational architecture and processes, and offer opportunities to reflect on professional commitments, public expectations, the value of administrative structures, and the strategies available for achieving organizational success through internal audit and oversight.